containers/podman-desktop/website/docs/kubernetes/openshift/creating-an-openshift-local-cluster.md

    <TabItem value="win" label="Windows">

    1. In the **OpenShift Local** tile, click **<icon icon="fa-solid fa-rocket" size="lg" /> Install**.
-   2. When prerequisites are missing, follow the instructions.
+   1. When prerequisites are missing, follow the instructions.
-   3. In the **Red Hat OpenShift Local** screen, click **Yes** to start the installation.
+   1. In the **Red Hat OpenShift Local** screen, click **Yes** to start the installation.
-   4. Follow the installation program instructions.
+   1. Follow the installation program instructions.
-   5. Reboot to finalize system changes.
+   1. Reboot to finalize system changes.

    </TabItem>
    <TabItem value="mac" label="macOS">

    1. In the **OpenShift Local** tile, click **<icon icon="fa-solid fa-rocket" size="lg" /> Install**.
-   2. When prerequisites are missing, follow the instructions.
+   1. When prerequisites are missing, follow the instructions.
-   3. In the **Red Hat OpenShift Local** screen, click **Yes** to start the installation.
+   1. In the **Red Hat OpenShift Local** screen, click **Yes** to start the installation.
-   4. Follow the installation program instructions.
+   1. Follow the installation program instructions.
-   5. Reboot to finalize system changes.
+   1. Reboot to finalize system changes.

    </TabItem>
    <TabItem value="linux" label="Linux">

    1. Go to the [Red Hat OpenShift local download page](https://console.redhat.com/openshift/create/local).
-   2. Select your platform.
+   1. Select your platform.
-   3. Click **Download OpenShift Local**.
+   1. Click **Download OpenShift Local**.
-   4. Extract the archive.
+   1. Extract the archive.
-   5. Copy the `crc` binary to a directory in your`$PATH`, such as `/usr/local/bin`.
+   1. Copy the `crc` binary to a directory in your`$PATH`, such as `/usr/local/bin`.
-   6. To configure your system, run the command:
+   1. To configure your system, run the command:

       ```shell-session
       $ crc setup
       ```

+   1. Exit and restart Podman Desktop.

    </TabItem>
    </Tabs>